sswietoniowski/learning-go/README.md

 - others:
   - TODO:.

-Also used these (paid) courses & books:
+I also used these (paid) courses & books:

 - TODO:.